 Richard W. Leblanc

-Associate Professor, Law, Governance & Ethics, Faculty of Liberal Arts & Professional Studies, of the Bar of Ontario; Summer Faculty 2013 (MGMT S-5018 Corporate Governance) at Harvard University; Faculty at the Directors College; and Research Fellow and Advisory Board Member, Institute for Excellence in Corporate Governance, University of Texas at Dallas, Naveen Jindal School of Management.
+Associate Professor, Law, Governance & Ethics, Faculty of Liberal Arts & Professional Studies, of the Bar of Ontario; Summer Faculty 2013 (MGMT S-5018 Corporate Governance) at Harvard University; Faculty at the Directors College; and Research Fellow and Advisory Board Member, Institute for Excellence in Corporate Governance, University of Texas at Dallas, Naveen Jindal School of Management; and Member, Academic Advisory Board, Canadian Coalition for Good Governance.

 Richard Leblanc brings to business and professional clients a depth of information from his extensive research and work with boards of directors and training and development of leaders and managers.
 He is engaging, dynamic, personable and an award-winning educator, lawyer, consultant and author.
 Because of his work with leading companies and current research, Richard is always on the cutting edge of emerging global developments.
 His insight has guided leaders of organizations through his teaching, writing and direct consultation to government regulators and corporations.